AmeliaSZK/CoulAdj-PQ/README.md

 # Context
 *This section explains what is Power Query and why it was used to implement CoulAdj.
-No instructions are contained here; feel free to skip.*
+No instructions are contained here; feel free to skip to `Known Requirements`.*

 ## What Is Power Query?